kylendowns/secondary-title/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= 1.9.5 =
+This up update, among others changes, fixes a displaying error on posts/pages overview page.

 = 1.9.4 =
 Hotfix for 1.9.3 where obsolete JS code was being executed on the wrong page, destroying the layout.